Flight-Free-UK/flight_free_uk_website/source/posts/sorry-boss-i-ve-given-up-flying.html.markdown

 We should be using our privilege to create system change for those without such privilege, and those in future generations that don’t even have a life yet, let alone a voice.
 Carbon offsetting doesn’t change the system, and it takes years to actually offset, while the devastation is already happening now.

-I could (like other colleagues) have said, "It's for work, so it doesn't count.
-I have to do it."
-I couldn't imagine trying to explain that to my children in 20 years time.
-My conscience wouldn't allow me to make such excuses.
+I could (like other colleagues) have said, “It’s for work, so it doesn’t count.
+I have to do it.“ I couldn’t imagine trying to explain that to my children in 20 years’ time.
+My conscience wouldn’t allow me to make such excuses.
 This was my opportunity to accept reality, and be the change.

-> I couldn't imagine trying to explain still flying to my children in 20 years time.
-My conscience wouldn't allow me to make such excuses.
+> I couldn’t imagine trying to explain still flying to my children in 20 years’ time.
+My conscience wouldn’t allow me to make such excuses.

 As a Christian, I aim to love my neighbour as myself.
-This means in all my decisions, I can’t choose an option that puts others in harm's way, when an option not to, or an option that is less harmful, is available.
+This means in all my decisions, I can’t choose an option that puts others in harm’s way, when an option not to, or an option that is less harmful, is available.
 If I am choosing to do something that is directly contributing to the climate emergency, like flying, and therefore making life very difficult for millions of people around the world, when I could simply not fly, I am not being a true disciple.

 ##### A couple of months later I told my team at work that I wouldn’t be flying again.

 This wasn’t much of a surprise as I’d given a talk to about half the company the month before about the global climate catastrophe.

-I said, "Oh, heads up, for reasons obvious from the talk I gave the other day, I'm no longer flying.
-I realise that'll cause problems and I realise that my contract says that I need to be willing to travel but I'm no longer going to fly.
-I'm happy for it to be taken as high as it needs to be, but I'm more comfortable quitting than I am flying.
-I'm sorry for the annoyance and the problems that'll cause, but I don't think we should, so I'm not."
+I said, “Oh, heads up, for reasons obvious from the talk I gave the other day, I’m no longer flying.
+I realise that’ll cause problems and I realise that my contract says that I need to be willing to travel but I’m no longer going to fly.
+I’m happy for it to be taken as high as it needs to be, but I’m more comfortable quitting than I am flying.
+I’m sorry for the annoyance and the problems that’ll cause, but I don't think we should, so I’m not.“

-> "I'm more comfortable quitting my job than I am flying."
+> I told the boss, "I’m more comfortable quitting my job than I am flying."

 It was a bit awkward.
 I had rehearsed what I wanted to say in my head countless times.
 The reasons for not flying are obvious from a justice and planetary perspective, but because flying is so cheap, it’s the obvious choice for a business.
 Quick fixes like carbon offsets or swapping to recycled printer paper are the things businesses look for, decisions someone else can make that doesn’t get in the way of making money, but can make the company look like it’s doing something good.